 How do you treat croup?

-If your child has a fever, make sure to give them plenty of fluids.
+If your child has a fever, give them plenty of fluids.
 If their fever is going up, you can give them appropriate doses of fever-reducing medications (such as acetaminophen or ibuprofen) to help bring it down.
 Check the label or call your pediatrician for the correct dosage for your child.
 See other ways to help manage fever in children.

 Cool, moist air can also be soothing for a swollen throat.
 You can put a cool-mist humidifier in your child's room to help them breathe better at night.
 See other home remedies for cough in children.

-When to go to the hospital for croup
+When to go to the hospital for croup?

 In rare cases, swelling in your child's airway can be dangerous.
 You should seek immediate medical attention at an emergency room or call 911 if your child: